lm2r/lmrun/workspace/README.md

 ## Launch
 *Prerequisite*: first 3 steps of the [Quickstart](/README.md#quickstart)
-1. activate the Python environment with `poetry shell`
+1. If deactivated, source the Python environment with `. ../.venv/bin/activate`
 2. `sky check` to verify cloud access - [doc](https://docs.skypilot.co/en/latest/getting-started/installation.html#verifying-cloud-access)
-3. familiarize yourself with SkyPilot [Quickstart](https://docs.skypilot.co/en/latest/getting-started/quickstart.html#stop-terminate-a-cluster): see at least how to [stop](https://docs.skypilot.co/en/latest/getting-started/quickstart.html#stop-terminate-a-cluster) incurring costs for resources or plan to make use of [autostop](https://docs.skypilot.co/en/latest/reference/auto-stop.html)
+3. Familiarize yourself with SkyPilot [Quickstart](https://docs.skypilot.co/en/latest/getting-started/quickstart.html#stop-terminate-a-cluster): see at least how to [stop](https://docs.skypilot.co/en/latest/getting-started/quickstart.html#stop-terminate-a-cluster) incurring costs for resources or plan to make use of [autostop](https://docs.skypilot.co/en/latest/reference/auto-stop.html)
 4. Launching a L4 GPU while uploading a workdir is as simple as `sky launch -t g6.xlarge --workdir .`.
 Refer to Task [YAML](https://docs.skypilot.co/en/latest/reference/yaml-spec.html) and CLI [doc](https://docs.skypilot.co/en/latest/reference/cli.html#sky-launch) for all options.
-5. then, `sky exec` can sync updated code and run it on the VM
+5. Then, `sky exec` can sync updated code and run it on the VM

 ## Templates
 ### Jupyter
 Jupyter notebook server with GPU
 1. `sky launch -c jupyter jupyter.yaml`
-2. wait for the access URL `http://localhost:8888/tree?token=...` to appear in logs, copy it and type Ctrl-C to exit, the server will keep running in the background
+2. Wait for the access URL `http://localhost:8888/tree?token=...` to appear in logs, copy it and type Ctrl-C to exit, the server will keep running in the background
-3. redirect Jupyter default port while opening a shell on the server `ssh -L 8888:localhost:8888 jupyter`
+3. Redirect Jupyter default port while opening a shell on the server `ssh -L 8888:localhost:8888 jupyter`
-4. paste the access URL in a browser
+4. Paste the access URL in a browser

 ### Data Transfers & LLM Server
 In a global and multicloud environment, data flows must maximize throughput while minimizing egress fees.
 These examples show how to stage and then transfer data to compute over the internet at different scales, from small to larger models.
 As a use case, we run language models on personal servers with [vLLM](https://github.com/vllm-project/vllm).
 The same logic applies to datasets.